RJPearson94/terraform-aws-open-next/README.md

 ## Examples

 The examples have been moved to a separate repository to reduce the amount of code that Terraform downloads.
-You can find them at [terraform-aws-open-next-examples repo](https://github.com/RJPearson94/terraform-aws-open-next-examples)
+You can find them at [RJPearson94/terraform-aws-open-next-examples repo](https://github.com/RJPearson94/terraform-aws-open-next-examples)